dlesbre/coq-prettier-makefile/README.md

 Any flag arguments are forwarded to `make`, so you can call `coq-make -j4` with the expected result.
 For non flag arguments `coq-make` will try to be smart.
-If it looks like a file appearing in the `_CoqProject`, it will call `make TGTS="full/file/name.vo"`, otherwise it will pass the argument as usual.
-This allows you to type `coq-make file` instead of the lengthier `coq-make path/to/file.vo`
+If it looks like a file appearing in the `_CoqProject`, it will call `make full/file/name.vo`, otherwise it will pass the argument as usual.
+This allows typing `coq-make file` instead of the lengthier `coq-make path/to/file.vo`